 If you run mongod in a container (e.g. lxc, cgroups, Docker, etc.) that does not have access to all of the RAM available in a system, you must set storage.wiredTiger.engineConfig.cacheSizeGB to a value less than the amount of RAM available in the container.
 The exact amount depends on the other processes running in the container.

 MongoDB has good results and a good price-performance ratio with SATA SSD (Solid State Disk).

 Use SSD if available and economical.
-Spinning disks can be performant, but SSDs’ capacity for random I/O operations works well with the update model of mongod.
+Spinning disks can be performant, but SSDs’ capacity for random I/O operations works well with the update model of MMAPv1.

-Commodity (SATA) spinning drives are often a good option, as the increase to random I/O for more expensive drives is not that dramatic (only on the order of 2x).
+Commodity (SATA) spinning drives are often a good option, as the random I/O performance increase with more expensive spinning drives is not that dramatic (only on the order of 2x).
 Using SSDs or increasing RAM may be more effective in increasing I/O throughput.

 MongoDB and NUMA Hardware¶

-Running MongoDB on a system with Non-Uniform Access Memory (NUMA) can cause a number of operational problems, including slow performance for periods of time or high system process usage.
+Running MongoDB on a system with Non-Uniform Access Memory (NUMA) can cause a number of operational problems, including slow performance for periods of time and high system process usage.

-To fully disable NUMA, you must perform both operations.
+To fully disable NUMA behavior, you must perform both operations.
 For more information, see the Documentation for /proc/sys/vm/*.

 Disk and Storage Systems¶